How are wills used in family history?

 You will be shown the Probate Calendars for that year.
 You will need to click the numbers at the top of the page to go through the wills until you find the one you’re looking for.

 Once you’ve found it, enter the details from the probate record into the boxes on the right of the page.
-You should select the date of probate and date of death from the calendars on the right, then enter the first name (s) of deceased, then select the registry from the drop-down menu, then enter the folio number, which is the number on the top left of the page.
-Note that Charles Dickens’ will was proved at the Principal Registry.
+You should select the date of probate and date of death from the calendars on the right, then enter the first name (s) of deceased, then select the registry from the drop-down menu, then enter the folio number, if one is included.
+The folio number is only shown for wills proved at the Principal Registry in London before 1930 and they are usually handwritten next to the entry.
+If there is no folio number written next to an entry, then you can leave that box blank.
+As Charles Dickens’ will was proved at the Principal Registry it does include a folio number.
 You should then click ‘Add to basket’ to purchase a copy of the will.

 The search options for searching the wills include: first and middle name(s); last name; death date and location; Probate Registry date and location; and keyword (which identifies only the names of the deceased, and the death and probate locations).